-Irish legend records the chieftain who saw Ulster, a fertile green land, from his boat, and offered to whichever of his sons could reach the shore first.
-As one son drew near in his boat, his rival brother O’Neill, cut off his hand and threw it on shore, and by a bloody sacrifice won the land.
-Ever since, the Ulster symbol has been the legendary ‘Red Hand of Ulster‘.
+Irish legend has it that the chieftain who saw Ulster from his boat offered it to whichever of his sons could reach the shore first.
+As one son drew near in his boat, his rival brother O’Neill cut off his own hand and tossed it ashore and so, by a bloody sacrifice, won the land.
+Ever since, the Ulster symbol has been the legendary ‘Red Hand of Ulster’.
 This baptism of blood set the scene for centuries of war and bloodshed, and the symbol still flies on various flags throughout Northern Ireland and Ulster.

 The Iron Age and the Celts

-There are no written records of the Celts arrival but a strong oral tradition left songs and stories of heroic deeds, spirituality and the afterlife that survive today.
-The epic tales of Cuchulainn and the Red Branch Knights among others are a must.
-At this period, just before the first of the great shocks to the Celts arrived, Ireland was already split into five provinces, with tribal kings controlling the local lands using the Celtic Brehon Law, whilst speaking a universal Gaelic language.
+There are no written records of the Celts arrival but a strong oral tradition left behind songs and stories of heroic deeds, spirituality and the afterlife that survive today.
+The epic tales of Cuchulainn and the Red Branch Knights among others are an integral part of Irish heritage.
+Before the first of the great shocks to the Celts arrived, Ireland was split into five provinces, with tribal kings controlling the local lands using the Celtic Brehon Law, whilst speaking a universal Gaelic language.

 The Christians Land